adrianbj/TracyDebugger/docs/debug-bar.md

 Links to view (from page name) and edit the page (from page ID), template, parent and sibling pages, etc. Also includes page status, creation, modified, and published username and datetime.

 ![Request Info panel - Page Info](img/request-info-page-info.png)

+### Redirect Info
+Lists any redirects that fired for the current page, where they came from, and where they went.
+Useful for tracking down unexpected redirect chains.

+### Page Permissions
+Effective view/edit/delete/add permissions for the current page, broken down by role.
+Helpful when a user sees something they shouldn't (or doesn't see something they should).

+### Page Meta
+Contents of `$page->meta()` for the current page.

 ### Language Info
 Details about the languages of the current page (title, name, and status).
 Also includes a link to edit each language.